dazum/olp/README.md

 OLP
 ===

-OLP is the JSON log parser.
+OLP is a JSON log parser.

 Concept
 ---